-A warrantless arrest inside a business is lawful when:

-- If the suspect is in a private area where he has a reasonable expectation of privacy, consent to enter is given by someone with apparent authority and the suspect does not object before entry; or - You have a search/arrest warrant for that location.
+Legal Standard A warrantless arrest inside a business is lawful when: ☐ You make the arrest in a public area of the business; or If the suspect is in a private area where he has a reasonable expectation of privacy, consent to enter is given by someone with apparent authority and the suspect does not object before entry; or ☐ You have a search/arrest warrant for that location.

-These cases represent binding authority from New York, the 2nd Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Massachusetts, the 1st Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.